 The tours are led by national park naturalists and certified interpreters (guides).
 For most youngsters, the highlight of the journey is the halfway point, when they can climb a 45-foot observation deck and get a panoramic view of the sawgrass prairies for 20 miles in any direction.

 Another option is to explore the area around the Shark River Slough on your own.
-What kid wouldn’t love to ride their bike down a 15-mile paved trail with alligators on either side?

 This easy two- to three-hour ride has no hills or off-road sections, which makes it ideal for parents transporting little ones in bike seats or kid carriers.
 If you don’t want to bring your own bike, rent one at the concession for $8 an hour on a first-come, first-served basis.